leeter/WinMTR-refresh/README.md

 WinMTR is a free MS Windows visual application that combines the functionality of the traceroute and ping in a single network diagnostic tool.
 WinMTR is Open Source Software, maintained by Appnor MSP, a fully managed hosting & cloud provider.

 It was started in 2000 by Vasile Laurentiu Stanimir  as a clone for the popular Matt’s Traceroute (hence MTR) Linux/UNIX utility.
-Read more about WinMTR’s history: http://winmtr.net/history/

 # License & Redistribution

 WinMTR is offered as Open Source Software under GPL v2.
-Read more about the licensing conditions: http://www.gnu.org/licenses/gpl-2.0.html Download the code from: http://sourceforge.net/projects/winmtr/
+Read more about the licensing conditions: http://www.gnu.org/licenses/gpl-2.0.html Download the code from: https://github.com/leeter/WinMTR-refresh

 # Installation